5. Enrollment and Registration

 Following the acceptance of a dissertation proposal, students begin the process of dissertation research and composition under the guidance of a mentor.

-For the Psychology Department, other than Clinical Psychology, students register for Dissertation Direction the semester after the proposal has been accepted and every semester until their progress report meeting.
-At that time, Dissertation Direction is changed to Dissertation Mentoring.
+For the Psychology Department, other than Clinical Psychology, students register for Dissertation Direction the semester after Dissertation Mentoring and each semester until the progress report and oral defense are completed.

 Step IV: Dissertation Presentation and Graduation

 If, after completing the oral defense, additional registrations are required in order to maintain continuous enrollment before the dissertation can be presented to the dean, students must register for Dissertation Direction during the fall or spring semester.
-Students defending their dissertation during the summer will be registered for Dissertation Defense by GSAS upon receipt of the defense notification.
+Students defending their dissertation during the summer will be registered for Requirement Prep in Summer (XXXX-0914) by GSAS upon receipt of the defense notification.
 Students requiring additional registrations before presenting a dissertation should not register for Maintenance of Matriculation.

 5.3.3- Registration Process for Comprehensive Examinations and Beyond for Doctoral Students in Biological Sciences